 Are you struck by a new thought, I was.

 Does that mean that every split-step, footwork or shot I make has its own emotion or emotions?
 How many this could be?
 How could I feel that many things in a relatively short period of time?

 Have you ever felt fancy when you did a movement that you think is really cool and you looked like a pro?

 Do you feel during shadowing that the same rhythm of movements together is like a flow of emotions?
 Musicians may say it feels like a song.
 Or something beautifully flowing?

 I feel kinda relaxed and happy when I do shadowing, maybe I am just weird, but it is a satisfying sequence of movements without pressure.

-I fee like I am exercising martial arts where the movements are practised without an actual fight.
+I feel like I am exercising martial arts where the movements are practised without an actual fight.

 Breathless, heavy heartbeats seasoned with muscle pain composed by the joy of doing my moves with zero stress until I can cope.
 I love it.
 Can you relate?

 Believe it or not, equipment is creating a part of our mindset.
-At the early stages it carries more importance then later on.
-Equipment can affect our performance but a strong mindset can overcome on this barrier.
-I know this will be the most attacked part of my theory, so the coming years of articles and evidences will fade the rage around this topic.
+In the early stages, it carries more importance than later on.
+Equipment can affect our performance but a strong mindset can overcome this barrier.
+I know this will be the most attacked part of my theory, so the coming years of articles and pieces of evidence will fade the rage around this topic.